 The other pending issue, and perhaps always pending, is that of evaluation.
 We must move from words to deeds.
-Fifty years ago, there was talk of grades, numbers, and with increasing force now there is talk of evaluations, that is, of appreciations not always transferable to numbers.
-Many teachers find themselves with a delicate evaluation work that later cannot be transferred to the data collection tools that do not allow incorporating anything other than a number.
+Fifty years ago there was talk of ratings, numbers, and increasingly stronger now there is talk of evaluations, that is, appreciations not always transferable to numbers.
+Many teachers find themselves with an elaborate assessment work that they cannot later transfer to the data collection tools that are not allow you to enter anything other than a number.
 We must break the numerical inertia and go to the qualitative.
 Are new possibilities opened up thanks to the digital environment?

-5. The Chilean Experience
+1.4 The Chilean Experience

-In recent years, Chile has considerably increased the use of ICT in educational contexts, despite this progress, there is little information to report the research that has been carried out in this area.
-In order to know the state of the arts in education that uses information technologies, a systematic search of the literature was carried out, which resulted in 90 works, of which 45 were selected, corresponding to studies published since 2005 in forward and obey previously defined criteria to ensure the rigor and quality of the review.
-The findings refer to three main areas: research related to the development of skills and use of ICT, development of ICT skills in teacher training and use of technological supports in education and ICT in Chile, showing that most of the research carried out in the area refers to the impact of technology on learning.
+In recent years, Chile has considerably increased the use of ICT in educational contexts.
+Despite this progress, there is little information to report the research that has been carried out in this area.
+With the purpose of knowing the state of the arts in education that uses information technologies, a systematic search of the literature was carried out, which resulted in 90 works, of which 45 were selected, corresponding to studies published since 2005 in forward and obey previously defined criteria to ensure the rigor and quality of the review.
+The findings refer to three main areas: research related to the development of skills and use of ICT, development of ICT skills in teacher training and use of technological supports in educational contexts.
+The findings of this review allow us to have a clearer picture regarding the work of education and ICT in Chile, showing that most of the research carried out in the area refers to the measurement of ICT use or skills in teachers and students or technological devices and very little to the impact of technology on learning.
 Categories and Subject Descriptors [Computers and Education]: Computer Uses in Education.
 General Terms Documentation, Human Factors.
 Keywords Systematic literature review, ICT in Chile, Empirical studies.

-Virtual education with e-learning and b-learning modality for teacher updating is an initiative with coverage throughout the Chilean territory and is financed by the Chilean Ministry of Education through the Center for Improvement, Experimentation and Pedagogical Research (CPEIP).
+Virtual education with e-learning and b-learning modality for teacher updating is an initiative with coverage throughout the Chilean territory and is funded by the Chilean Ministry of Education through the Center for Improvement, Experimentation and Pedagogical Research (CPEIP).
 It has been developed by the Center for the development of innovations in education.
-The training is inserted within the framework of the curricular reform and incorporates ICT resources in the learning and teacher training activities.
+The training is inserted within the framework of the curricular reform, and incorporates ICT resources in learning activities and teacher training.

 This modality was born in the context of a line of teacher training with the support of a virtual component implemented by the CPEIP.
 On the other hand, a recent study carried out under the Links project shows that 92% of establishments have technological infrastructure and 76% of teachers have been trained in the use of ICT, the foregoing as a result of project implementation.
 Links.
-On the other hand, the penetration in the use of ICT in teachers is growing, 80% of teachers with equipment in homes, 51% of them with Internet, 58% of them with broadband (Collect & Links 2004).
+On the other hand, the penetration of ICT use in teachers is increasing, 80% of teachers with equipment in the home, 51% with Internet, 58% with broadband (Collect & Links, 2004).